Does climate change boost tornado activity?

 A 2018 study found that the frequency of tornadoes is increasing east of the Mississippi River in places like the Mid South, Deep South and Southeast.
 At the same time, tornado numbers are decreasing west of the Mississippi River in the more traditional “Tornado Alley” of the Plains States.

-This eastward trend in tornadoes is consistent with climate change in that the Southwest U.S. is heating and drying, and the Southeast is becoming more moist due to a rapidly warming Gulf of Mexico.
+This eastward trend in tornadoes is consistent with climate change in that the Southwest U.S. is heating and drying, and the Southeast is becoming more moist because of a rapidly warming Gulf of Mexico.

 A 2018 research paper substantiated this concept.
 The authors found that the 100th Meridian — the statistical divide between arid and humid in the central Plain States — has moved 140 miles in just the last four decades.